junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Guys."
 Bobby's voice cuts in.

-Sam and Cas are still fighting.
+Sam and Cas are still heated in quarrelling.
 Dean wants to hit his head on the wall if it can pull the two of them apart.

 "Guys!"
 Bobby calls again with higher volume.
 "We got a visitor."

-Dean looks up, recognizing the angel in V-collar shirt and casual suit.
-Only one man in the whole world dresses like that.
-One angel, to be accurate.
+Dean looks up, recognizing the guy in V-collar shirt and casual suit.
+Only one man in the whole world dresses like that -- one angel, to be accurate.

 <br>

-#### draft notes

-> Dean finds out Sam has issue, ask Cas to check, realize Sam's soulless (Cas doesn't know that until now)
->
-> Cas drooping leviathan ooze occasionally but mostly can hold them back.

-Cas is like a trunk load of nuclear weapon, can't let the enemy have the red button now

 ### Chap.
 7 Grey